 Also, you need to take a step back and assess what are YOUR personal good/better & best financial goals…meaning just stop assuming. you need to make 6, 7, or even 8 figures in your business to “be successful”.
 Heck, if your goal was to make $10,000 in your business and that was after you put aside taxes and paid any overhead costs and you hit that goal, then that is incredible!
 Why are you assuming that you HAVE to make over 6 figures to “be successful”?
 Again, you know your personal goals and what you need so just stop comparing your beginning chapter with someone else’s middle chapter when it comes to finances, okay?

 One way to look at creating your business goals is this: say you have a goal of taking home $50,000 from your business.
-Okay what would be a good number BELOW that that you still would be happy with (where you are still profiting), and what would be a number ABOVE that would be amazing?
+Okay, what would be a good number BELOW that you still would be happy with (where you are still profiting), and what would be a number ABOVE that numbers which would be amazing?

 An example of that could be your good goal is $35,000, your better goal could be $50,000 and your best goal could be $65,000!

 If you wanted to take a deeper dive into that, then divide each of those goals into 4 (for 4 quarters of the year) and so:

 I share that example because sometimes it is good to have a number to aim for instead of just blindly aiming for some elusive number that you “think” you need.
 This part takes time because you’ll actually need to sit down and see what it takes to run your business and what you will need to bring home as profit in order for it to be worth your time + actually to pay for your living expenses if you are doing this full-time.

 The word “taxes” used to make me want to crawl under my covers and hide.
 Taxes seem complicated and like a lot to wrap your head around – especially as a small-business owner.
 Can you relate?